NLPerWS/KMatrix-2/README.md

   <img src="images/deploy3.png" alt="Image 2" style="zoom:50%;"/>
 </div>

-   After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in picture.
+   After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.

 <img src="images/deploy1.png" style="zoom:60%;" />

 ​	3.
 Task Management and Evaluation
-   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in picture.
+   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in the picture below.
 Users can:

    1) Construct evaluation task: create evaluation task, select evaluation dataset & K-LLMs system.
    2) Executing evaluation task: After constructing evaluation task, we can run the evaluation task, and the evaluation results will be presented.